 20.1 Each bargaining unit position shall be assigned to a pay range.
-Positions and pay ranges, effective January 1, 2019, are attached as Appendix A and shall apply to employees employed as of the date of signing this Contract.
+Positions and pay ranges, effective the pay period following the full execution of this Contract are attached as Appendix A and shall apply to employees employed as of the date of signing this Contract.